-Welcome to Composition I: Writing with a Strategy!
-In this course, you will focus on three main topics: writing strategies, writing style, format and grammar, and editing and revising text.
-This course consists of an introduction and five sections aligned to the three main topics.
-The sections address understanding purpose and audience, writing strategies and techniques, format, style, structure, and grammar, editing and revision strategies, and constructive feedback.
+Welcome to Composition: Writing with a Strategy!
+In this course, you will focus on three main topics: understanding purpose, context, and audience, writing strategies and techniques, and editing and revising.
+In addition, the first section, will offer review on core elements of the writing process, cross-cultural communication, as well as working with words and common standards and practices.

 Each section includes learning opportunities through readings, videos, audio, and other relevant resources.
 Assessment activities with feedback also provide opportunities to check your learning, practice, and show how well you understand course content.
-Because the course is self-paced, you may move through the material as quickly or as slowly as you need to gain proficiency in the five competencies that will be covered in the final assessment.
+Because the course is self-paced, you may move through the material as quickly or as slowly as you need to gain proficiency in the seven competencies that will be covered in the final assessment.
 If you have no prior knowledge or experience, you can expect to spend 30-40 hours on the course content.

-- Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together. - The individual writes with purpose for a given context and target audience. - The individual incorporates writing strategies and techniques for written communication. - The individual constructs a written document with correct format, style, structure, and grammar. - The individual formulates a strategy for editing and revising written text - The individual composes constructive feedback of written texts.
+- Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together. - The individual writes with purpose for a given context and target audience. - The individual incorporates writing strategies and techniques for written communication. - The individual constructs a written document with correct format, style, structure, and grammar. - The individual formulates a strategy for editing and revising written text. - The individual composes constructive feedback of written texts.